Wedding photography frequently asked questions. Everything you need to know about working with me as your wedding photographer

 I live in Stirchley, in Birmingham.
 I mainly cover weddings locally in the Midlands, all over the South West and in London.
 As for my availability, I’m happy to shoot anywhere in the UK, Europe.

 Wedding photography is a big investment, isn’t it?

-Yes, but as the only aspect of the day (aside from your marriage of course!) that will last, and that you’ll get to enjoy over and over again, I think it’s important to book a photographer whose work you love.
+Yes, but as the only aspect of the day (aside from your marriage of course!) that will last.
+You’ll get to enjoy your photos over and over again.
+Because of this, I think it’s important to book a photographer whose work you love.

 When you book me you’ll be commissioning an experienced, highly regarded and sought after award winning photographer with a unique creative style.
 You’ll receive a brilliant service, lots of support and on the day of the wedding itself you’ll hardly know I’m there.